-- What role did the "kindness of strangers," or being an upstander, play in the Holocaust and other world events? - How do issues of statelessness and citizenship, exclusion and belonging, resonate in our public and personal lives? - What is the significance of personal stories and shared memory in our understanding of history and the world?
+- What is the importance of being an upstander in the Holocaust and in other world events? - How do issues of statelessness and citizenship, exclusion and belonging, resonate in our public and personal lives? - What is the significance of personal stories and shared memory in our understanding of history and the world?